No of people | Price per person |

 Your arrival flight information

 You can settle the remaining balance upon arrival in Nepal using cash, bank transfer, Wise, Western Union, or credit card.
-We’ll provide a detailed breakdown of all available payment methods.

 All treks are private by default, meaning you’ll never be grouped with strangers.
 For larger groups (12+ trekkers), we assign an additional assistant guide to maintain personalized attention and safety.